zcmiao/Topic/README.md

 # Welcome

-Welcome to cost-effective online trending topic detection and popularity prediction system for microblogging.
+Welcome to **Cost-effective Online Trending Topic Detection and Popularity Prediction for Microblogging** System.

 # Source Code
 Please read the readme file in `src` directory for more details.